yzh211/starter-hugo-academic/content/team/students.md

  <tr>
     <td width=150>
   <img src="/team/David.jpeg" alt="David" />
+  David Kosiborod<br>
-  David Kosiborod, Fall 2023 to present
+  Fall 2023 to present
     </td>
     <td width=300>
 David Kosiborod (ka-see-bar-ode) is pursuing a degree of Bachelor of Science in Civil Engineering after graduating from Bergen Community College with an associate in science.
 He has artistic experience from teaching art in a small studio back home.
 In his free time, you can find David drawing, gaming, or playing with his two dogs.